SAP/ai-sdk-js/packages/orchestration/README.md

 `getContent()` is a convenience method that parses the response and returns the model's output as a string.

+To retrieve the `finish_reason` for stopping the chat completion request, use the convenience method `getFinishReason()`:

 ```ts
 const finishReason = response.getFinishReason();
 ```

-`getFinishReason()` is a convenience method that specifies the reason for stopping the chat completion request.

 ```ts
 const tokenUsage = response.getTokenUsage();